Saturday, May 10, 2014 the Kalamazoo Astronomical Society (KAS) will

 Schmidt-Cassegrain Telescope, will also be open to the public.

-Highlights of the night include the Moon and Jupiter.
-Gates open at
+Highlights of the night include the Moon, Mars, Jupiter, and Saturn.

 detailed information on all of our activities can be found throughout